Key mixed migration characteristics

 Risks and vulnerabilities of mixed migration in Yemen

 For some years there have been reports of incidents of physical and sexual abuse of migrants during the sea journey and in some cases migrants have been thrown off the overcrowded boats and left to drown.
-In the last three years at least hundreds of people have been reported drowned or killed by smugglers.
-Upon arrival, some migrants report of being held hostage in Yemen by the smugglers demanding an extra payment/ransom.
+In the last three years hundreds of people have been reported drowned or killed by smugglers.
+Upon arrival, some migrants report being held hostage in Yemen by the smugglers demanding an extra payment/ransom.
 Equally there are reports of coercion, rape, murder, kidnapping, extortion and physical assault.
 Perpetrators are normally the smugglers (or traffickers) but have also included state officials and members of village communities.
-Since the beginning of 2012, cases of migrants being thrown off the boat and left to die has declined.
-While at the same time the reported number of migrants being ‘sold’ to kidnappers has risen.
+Since the beginning of 2013, cases of migrants being thrown off the boat and left to die has declined.
+While at the same time the reported number of migrants being kidnapped and held for ransom has dramatically risen.

 Since 2012 the cases of migrants drowning while at Sea have significantly declined.
-The reasons for this decline may stem from the ongoing political crisis in Yemen that has made the country insecure subsequently allowing smugglers to disembark their clients at the coast without fear of being arrested by the Yemeni police who seem overwhelmed.
 There may be a case to argue that the change could be attributed to the rising cases of kidnapping of migrants for ransom, which makes them of more value alive.

 National immigration laws and policies

 Officially the Yemeni government has always had a tolerant and progressive attitude towards refugees, hosting a large Somali population.
-Currently this has been de-railed from by the on-going conflict in which both sides have accused the other of enlisting Somali refugees in the fighting.
+Currently this good will has been de-railed by the on-going conflict where warring factions have accused each other of enlisting Somali refugees in the fighting.

 The laws against trafficking in persons are to be found in the Yemeni Penal Code and the Child Rights Act.
 However, they do not explicitly prohibit debt bondage or other forms of forced labour and prostitution.
-According to the 2011 U.S. Department of State trafficking in Persons report, there are sources s that tell of hundreds of Yemenis still being sold or inherited as slaves, a practise that dates back centuries in the country’s history.
+According to the 2012 U.S. Department of State trafficking in Persons report, there are sources that tell of hundreds of Yemenis (300-500) still being sold or inherited as slaves, a practice that dates back centuries in the country’s history.

 The focus of protecting and rehabilitating victims of trafficking and prostitution (forced or otherwise), is more on children and the government has established centers/half-way houses in this regard.
 In collaboration with the government of Saudi Arabia – where many Yemeni children are employed as casual labour and to an extent in the sex trade – the Yemeni authorities have made steps to stem the flow across their borders.